 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
 The Company aims to mitigate liquidity risk by managing cash generation by its operations and applying cash collection targets throughout the Company.
-The funding provided by Crawford & Company Risk Services Investments Limited matures on 23 November 2022 at which point, the amount borrowed falls due for payment in full.
-The Crawford & Company wider group anticipates managing repayment of the debt with any surplus cash and thereafter extending the loan for a further period.
-Interest rates which may be charged should extension be sought, are not yet known.
+The funding provided by Crawford & Company Risk Services Investments Limited was due to mature on 23 November 2022 however subsequent to the period end, on 30 November 2020, the Company repaid this loan including interest following a loan from another UK Subsidiary.

 Cash flow risk is the risk of exposure to variability in cash flows that is attributable to a particular risk associated with a recognised asset or liability such as future interest payments on a variable rate debt.
 The Company's transactions are predominantly in sterling and very few transactions are in other currencies.
 The Company is therefore minimally exposed to the movement in foreign exchange rates.
 The Company has no third party debt.
-However, the interest charged by Crawford & Company Risk Services Investments Limited is subject to variable rates of interest based on the amounts charged by Wells Fargo.
+However, the interest charged by Crawford & Company Risk Services Investments Limited was subject to variable rates of interest based on the amounts charged by Wells Fargo.
+As noted above following the yearend this loan was repaid and replaced by short term inter-company loan at a lower rate.